benwiz/graphics/README.md

 ## To Do

 - Now
-  - Incorporate DLib facial detection and implement it with a flag
+  - Incorporate DLib facial detection
+    - Put it on a config flag
+    - Remove key_points from face based on face bounding
-    - Will need to install it in the libs... maybe this can be done from ElementaryOS without having to boot up the Lambda docker container.
+  - ElementaryOS without having to boot up the Lambda docker container.
   - Sort out image rotation
   - Add edge detection strategy
   - Add feature to allow user to select algorithms